Brian McGlinchey: Torquay United

 He played 34 league games in 2003–04, as the "Gulls" secured promotion into League One.
-Manager Leroy Rosenior could not keep the Plainmoor outfit in the third tier, however, and McGlinchey played 37 games as Torquay were relegated into League Two in 2004–05.
+Manager Leroy Rosenior could not keep the Plainmoor club in the third tier, however, and McGlinchey played 37 games as Torquay were relegated into League Two in 2004–05.
 He signed a 12-month contract in January 2005, but picked up a hamstring injury two months later.
 After a further medical examination in April his injury turned out actually to be a slipped disc.
 An operation was necessary, and in September 2005 he went under the knife.
-However this did not solve the problem and he was forced to retire in May 2006.
+However, this did not solve the problem and he was forced to retire in May 2006.

 Later life

 Having passed qualifications after subsidisations from the PFA during his time at Plymouth Argyle, McGlinchey became a mortgage adviser and went on to manage ten other mortgage advisors at Lloyds Bank in Plymouth.
 He also commentated on Plymouth Argyle games for BBC Radio Devon.
-However he continued to suffer with sciatic pain from the injury that ended his playing career and has a constant loss of feeling in his left leg.
+However, he continued to suffer with sciatic pain from the injury that ended his playing career and has a constant loss of feeling in his left leg.
 As of November 2018, he is married with three children.